Criminal Defense Lawyer Orlando

 - 10 Best Lawyers - 2014 Client Satisfaction Award from American Institute of DUI/DWI Attorneys

 - Top 100 Trial Lawyers by American Trial Lawyers Association

 - Top DUI Attorney 10.0 Superb rating by Avvo

 - Member Florida Association of Criminal Defense Lawyers

 - Board Member-Seminole County Bar Association

 Attorney Cohen's experience and track record of success is enhanced by his role as an adjunct legal professor at Kaplan University where he teaches courses in business law and legal ethics.
 For a no-charge consultation, call 407-246-0066 or 888-390-8937.

-Corey Cohen received his law degree from Barry University School of Law and his Masters of Law in Intercultural Human Rights from St. Thomas University School of Law.
+Corey Cohen received his law degree from Barry University School of Law and his L.L.M in Intercultural Human Rights from St. Thomas University School of Law.
 Read more about Attorney Corey I. Cohen.

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.